Perfect competition

 The theory of perfect competition has its roots in late-19th century economic thought.
 Léon Walras gave the first rigorous definition of perfect competition and derived some of its main results.
 In the 1950s, the theory was further formalized by Kenneth Arrow and Gérard Debreu.

 Imperfect competition was a theory created to explain the more realistic kind of market interaction that lies in between perfect competition and a monopoly.
 Edward Chamberlin wrote "Monopolistic Competition" in 1933 as "a challenge to the traditional viewpoint that competition and monopolies are alternatives and that individual prices are to be explained in either terms of one or the other" (Dewey,88.)
 In this book, and for much of his career, he "analyzed firms that do not produce identical goods, but goods that are close substitutes for one another" (Sandmo,300.)

-Another key player in understanding imperfect competition is Joan Robinson, who published her book "The Economics of Perfect Competition" the same year Chamberlain published his.
+Another key player in understanding imperfect competition is Joan Robinson, who published her book "The Economics of Imperfect Competition" the same year Chamberlain published his.
 While Chamberlain focused much of his work on product development, Robinson focused heavily on price formation and discrimination (Sandmo,303.)
 The act of price discrimination under imperfect competition implies that the seller would sell their goods at different prices depending on the characteristic of the buyer to increase revenue (Robinson,204.)
 Joan Robinson and Edward Chamberlain came to many of the same conclusions regarding imperfect competition while still adding a bit of their twist to the theory.
 Despite their similarities or disagreements about who discovered the idea, both were extremely helpful in allowing firms to understand better how to center their goods around the wants of the consumer to achieve the highest amount of revenue possible.

 Real markets are never perfect.
 Those economists who believe in perfect competition as a useful approximation to real markets may classify those as ranging from close-to-perfect to very imperfect.
 The real estate market is an example of a very imperfect market.
 In such markets, the theory of the second best proves that if one optimality condition in an economic model cannot be satisfied, it is possible that the next-best solution involves changing other variables away from the values that would otherwise be optimal.

+In modern conditions, the theory of perfect competition has been modified from a quantitative assessment of competitors to a more natural atomic balance (equilibrium) in the market.
+There may be many competitors in the market, but if there is hidden collusion between them, the competition will not be maximally perfect.
+But if the principle of atomic balance operates in the market, then even between two equal forces perfect competition may arise.
+If we try to artificially increase the number of competitors and to reduce honest local big business to small size, we will open the way for unscrupulous monopolies from outside.

 Idealizing conditions of perfect competition

-There is a set of market conditions which are assumed to prevail in the discussion of what perfect competition might be if it were theoretically possible to ever obtain such perfect market conditions.
-These conditions include:
+The definition of perfect competition is when the following conditions all hold: